MustafaHassaan/Queuelytics/README.md

 ✅ Conclusion

 Queuelytics may have been a “small” task, but it was packed with real-world backend challenges.
 It gave me hands-on experience with orchestration, messaging, caching, and secure API design — a perfect mini-project to demonstrate solid backend skills.

+--

+## ✨ Author
+Developed by Mustafa Hassaan